pwFlipper/pwFlipper-dev/README.md

-# my.flipper.net
+# pwFlipper

-Web platform for your Flipper
+Progressive web application to work with your Flipper